Skip to menu Skip to content Skip to footer

 • Fermentation of plant-based dairy alternatives

 This project involves screening plant-dervied lactic acid bacteria from our large collection (~600 isolates) for their abilities to acidify and enhance flavour and texture of plant-based substrates.
 These include nut-based milks.
 Identification and characterisation of lactic acid bacteria with potential will follow and initial steps in the development of novel fermented foods will be trialled.
-Techniques include acidification trials, 16s rDNA sequencing, whole genome sequencing, gene inactivation/overexpression, adaptive laboratory evolution (ALE), flavour volatile analysis (GC-MS) and texture analysis.
+Techniques include acidification trials, 16s rDNA sequencing, spontaneous mutant screening, whole genome sequencing, gene inactivation/overexpression, adaptive laboratory evolution (ALE), flavour volatile analysis (GC-MS) and texture analysis.
 This project is a collaboration with researchers at the Technical University of Denmark (DTU).

 Works